 Spatiotemporal Analysis of Electric Truck Charging in Europe (VESUVIO)

 The European Union’s climate targets – cutting greenhouse gas emissions by 55% by 2030 and reaching net zero by 2050 – require a rapid transformation of the freight transport sector.
-Electrifying heavy-duty vehicles (HDVs) is a key part of this effort.
-However, the deployment of public charging infrastructure and integration into existing electricity grids remain significant challenges.
+Electrifying heavy-duty vehicles is a key part of this effort, and electric truck adoption is accelerating.
+However, the large-scale deployment of charging infrastructure at public locations and private depots as well as its integration into existing electricity grids are expected to pose substantial challenges.